Skip to main content

 • our assessments of new market access requests from Egypt and India

-• a review of the grapes import pathways for 7 countries that currently have access: Australia, China, Chile, South Korea, Peru, Mexico, and the USA
+• a review of the grapes import pathways for 7 countries that have access: Australia, China, Chile, South Korea, Peru, Mexico, and the USA

 • our approach to preventing the introduction of harmful pests and diseases through fresh table grape imports.